Peter Parker: We help each other, Mr. O.

 Norman Osborn: Now, now, Peter, modesty doesn't become men like us.
 Smart, driven, responsible.
 Self-made.

-because of this, and become antagonistic towards the friend.
+A type of being The Un-Favourite in which a character's parent compares them negatively to one of their friends or acquaintances.
+It is very common for this to sow antagonism between the two people compared.
 The extent to which the parent shows this attitude tends to vary, ranging from an unconscious preference for the friend to an openly antagonistic attitude towards their own child.

 - In Batman: Heart of Hush, Tommy Elliot's mother constantly praises Bruce Wayne as an intelligent, successful man of the world while keeping her own son under her thumb and getting in the way of his own dreams of success.
 Tommy grows increasingly frustrated by this, especially since he thinks of Bruce as a spoiled playboy.